beamzer/EazyQuiz/README.md

 4. **Start** taking your quiz!

-## 💡 Easy: Share quizzes directly via URL!
+## 💡 Share: Share quizzes directly via URL!

 You can also load quizzes directly from a URL using these formats: